Raphael Nomiye

-Raphael Nomiye (February 1963 - November 2013) is a Nigerian politician and legislator in the House of Representatives of Nigeria, representing Ilaje and Ese Odo Federal Constituency of Ondo State, Nigeria.
+Raphael Nomiye (6 February 1963 - 22 November 2013) was a Nigerian politician and legislator in the House of Representatives of Nigeria, representing Ilaje and Ese Odo Federal Constituency of Ondo State, Nigeria.

 Early life

-Nomiye was born on February 6, 1963, in Ugbo, a town in Ilaje local government area of Ondo State, southwestern Nigeria.
+Nomiye was born on 6 February 1963, in Ugbo, a town in Ilaje local government area of Ondo State, southwestern Nigeria.

 He attended Kings College of commerce in Rivers State, southern Nigeria before he obtained a Bachelor of Science degree in Public Administration from the University of Benin in Edo State.

 Political life

 In 2011, he was nominated by the Labour Party of Nigeria to contest the seat of his constituency, Ilaje and Ese Odo Federal Constituency of Ondo State, Nigeria, which he won.
 He occupied this seat until his demise in November 2013.